MvdSman/mvdsman.github.io/_posts/blog/2018-03-19-Simple pairwise alignment.md

 ## Introduction

 Hello all, after some time I decided to create another post!
 My [last post](/blog/Poetry/) was about the analysis of 119 scraped poems, finding differences and similarities between different kinds of poems.
 This time, I will talk you through something more applicable to my own field of study: the basic alignment of two DNA sequences using the Needleman and Wunsch-algorithm.
 The reason I chose this subject is because it is my current subject on a course I'm following and I wanted to show what I am doing.
 This is also the first time on this blog that I'll publish C++ code instead of R-script, as this was insisted on by my course supervisor.
-So please be aware that my code might not be the most optimal approach!

 The Needleman and Wunsch-algorithm could be seen as one of the basic global alignment techniques: it aligns two sequences using a scoring matrix and a traceback matrix, which is based on the prior.
 Many other, way more complex algorithms have been written since the publication of this algorithm, but it is a good basis for more complicated problems and solutions.
 The code that I wrote is based on the script found on [this site](http://www.rolfmuertter.com/code/nw.php).
+Some parts of it will remain mostly unchanged.

 *All data (anonymised if applicable), used script and created visualisations can be found in my [GitHub repository]({{ site.githublink }}).*